Yu Chang Player Props: Red Sox vs. Angels

-On Saturday, Yu Chang (coming off going 0-for-3) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 4:10 PM ET.
+Yu Chang -- 2-for-4 with a home run and four RBI in his last game -- will be in action for the Boston Red Sox versus the Los Angeles Angels, with Reid Detmers on the mound, on April 16 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Angels.
+He racked up four RBI (going 2-for-4 with a home run) in his previous game against the Angels.

 Yu Chang Game Info & Props vs. the Angels